Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-\paragraph{Hallucinating image details} Psychophysical measurements show that the peripheral vision requires a more sophisticated model than a simple boundary between perceptible and imperceptible regions of contrast guided by the shape of the CSF \cite{rosenholtz_summary_2012, rosenholtz_capabilities_2016}.
-Thibos \etal \cite{thibos1987} revealed that the resolution threshold declines from \SIrangeto{14}{2.6}{\cpd} in the eccentricity range \SIrangeto{5}{35}{\degree}, whereas the detection threshold drops from \SIrangeto{46}{28}{\cpd} in the same eccentricity range.
-As a result of the faster drop-off in the resolution threshold, for each specific eccentricity there exists a band of spatial frequencies that can be detected but not accurately resolved.
-Additional studies show that the spatial phase discrimination performance also decreases with increasing eccentricity and a higher positional uncertainty is observed in visual perception \cite{rentschler1985, morrone1989, levi1987}.
-Rosenholtz \cite{rosenholtz2011} claimed that the HVS encodes image statistics rather than the precise location information in the peripheral vision, which leads to a performance decline in resolving the stimulus position.
-These studies have important implications on the design of foveated image reconstruction methods because they clearly show that the HVS models driving the reconstruction must be comprehensive enough to take multiple aspects of the visual perception into account.
-In contrast to standard reconstruction techniques mentioned above, we address this missing piece in the foveated image reconstruction pipeline.
+\paragraph{Hallucinating image details} Psychophysical measurements show that peripheral vision requires a more sophisticated model than a simple boundary between perceptible and imperceptible regions of contrast guided by the shape of the CSF \cite{rosenholtz_summary_2012, rosenholtz_capabilities_2016}.
+Thibos \etal \cite{thibos1987} revealed that the threshold of resolution declines from \SIrangeto{14}{2.6}{\cpd} in the range of eccentricity of \SIrangeto{5}{35}{\degree}, whereas the threshold of detection drops from \SIrangeto{46}{28}{\cpd} in the same range of eccentricity.
+As a result of the faster drop-off in the threshold of resolution, there exists a band of spatial frequencies that can be detected but not accurately resolved for each value of eccentricity.
+Additional studies have shown that performance in terms of discriminating the spatial phase also degrades with increasing eccentricity and leads to greater positional uncertainty in visual perception \cite{rentschler1985, morrone1989, levi1987}.
+Rosenholtz \cite{rosenholtz2011} claimed that the HVS encodes image statistics rather than precise location information in peripheral vision, leading to a performance decline in resolving the stimulus position.
+These studies have important implications for the design of foveated image reconstruction methods because they clearly show that HVS models driving the reconstruction must be comprehensive enough to consider multiple aspects of visual perception.
+In contrast to the standard reconstruction techniques mentioned above, we address this missing piece in the foveated image reconstruction pipeline.